Roxton, Bedfordshire: History

 In the 1970s, a Bronze Age barrow cemetery in the form of five ring ditches was excavated prior to gravel extraction.
 Two urned primary cremation burials were found.
 The site, near to the Ouse, is now a lake.

 Archaeological evidence of Romano-British occupation was found in trenches dug in 2007 east of the Black Cat roundabout.

 Roxton is mentioned in the Domesday Book.
 The entry reads: Rochesdone/stone: Rhiwallon from Hugh de Beauchamp; William Speke.
 Mill (260 eels).

 The hamlets of Chawston and Colesden were part of Roxton civil parish until 1 April 2007, when they together with Wyboston (part of Roxton parish from 1965) separated to form a new civil parish.

 Governance

 Roxton Parish Council has seven elected members and meets bi-monthly in the parish hall.

 Roxton is part of Wyboston ward for elections to the Borough of Bedford Unitary Authority.

 Prior to 1894, Roxton was administered as part of the Barford Hundred.

 From 1894 until 1974 the village was in Bedford Rural District and since 1974 in Bedford Borough.

-The village was in Bedford parliamentary constituency until 1997.
-It is now part of North East Bedfordshire.
+The village is in the North Bedfordshire constituency.
+Until 2024, it was in North East Bedfordshire and before 1997 in the Bedford constituency.